pereznetworks/TD-Project9/README.md

           place reference to config.js in the repo's .gitignore under...

-`# TD-Project9 specific directories and files
+              # TD-Project9 specific directories and files
               project9-gallery-app/data/config.js`

 # Steps to Meet Project Expectations:

       Step 1: Use React-Create-app to create an the build environment for the app

-          Using the command: `npx create-react-app project9-gallery-app`.
+          Using the command:

+              npx create-react-app project9-gallery-app

-          I created the build environment for the app... which is in the directory, project9-gallery-app/
+          I created the app and the build environment for the app...

+            which is in the directory, project9-gallery-app/